spear-sim/spear/docs/content_guidelines.md

 ```

 - All rules for `StaticMeshActors` described above also apply to `Actors`.
 - When configuring a joint, the convention in Unreal is for _Component 1_ to be the child and _Component 2_ to be the parent.
-This convention is relevant, e.g., when the _Parent Dominates_ flag is enabled on the joint.
+This convention is relevant, e.g., when the _Parent Dominates_ option is enabled on the joint.

 ### Content Browser pane

-For each scene, the _Content Browser_ pane is organized as follows.
+For each scene, the _Content Browser_ pane should be organized as follows.

 ```
 All                                    #